jmejiamu/the-tech-blog/README.md

 ## The Tech Blog

 Full stack application that allows users to add, delete, and update post.
-This is a personal project which the main goal was to practice technologies such as  React,Boostrap, NodeJs, Express, Postgresql.
+This is a personal project which the main goal was to practice technologies such as  React,Bootstrap, NodeJs, Express, Postgresql.
 Also, practice how to setup SSL certificate.

 ### Add Blogs